Last updated on May 18th, 2020

-There’s also occasions of experienced photographers moving from C1 to LR or vice versa for one reason or another depending on the features, which I’ll discuss shortly.
+There’s also occasions of experienced photographers moving from Capture One to Lightroom or vice versa for one reason or another depending on the features, which I’ll discuss shortly.

 Furthermore, I’ll be comparing Capture One Pro 20 and Lightroom Classic in this blog post.